licher255/licher255/README.md

 # About Me

 Hey there!
 I'm Licher, a Full Stack Wizard and UI/UX Sorcerer, deeply entrenched in the realms of QML and hardware integration.
-My journey from the mechanical engineering trenches to the software battlegrounds has forged a unique skill set that blends the physical with the digital in ways that defy convention.
+My journey from the mechanical engineering trenches to the software battlegrounds have forged a unique skill set that blends the physical with the digital in ways that defy convention.

 # Professional Hacker Profile
 - Full Stack Dev Alchemist: Crafting end-to-end solutions with QML, JavaScript, C++, and Python, turning code into gold.